-Under the surprise billing regulation, health plans must cover emergency services without any prior authorization, regardless of whether the facility is in or out-of-network, and regardless of plan terms, except for exclusions or coordination of benefits.
+Under the regulations, health plans must cover emergency services without any prior authorization, regardless of whether the facility is in or out-of-network, and regardless of plan terms, except for exclusions or coordination of benefits.

 Balance billing for out-of-network emergency care is prohibited.
 Emergency service facilities and providers must bill the same as in-network emergency care.
 Any payments made by the patient must apply to their deductible and out-of-pocket maximum.